The Apostolic City Church

 Apostles are an important part of God's leadership in the church.
 In order for the church to function properly, the scripture must be fulfilled with apostolic authority being restored to the city church.
 I want to note that the scripture never says that apostles are not in operation any longer.
 That is "the traditions and teaching of men."
 Those who believe man over the word of God, will answer to the Lord at the judgment seat for why they believed the teaching of men over the truth of His word.

 The current system of ministry boards having authority over a ministry is not of God.
 Man's system has hindered God's government and His authority.
 We must move out of this bondage if we want to be the true apostolic church that we are called to be.
-Satan, through the government, has effectively put a yoke of bondage on the church through the 501 c 3 non-profit tax exempt organization.
-There are other options that are available to set up a ministry, but that is not the subject of this article.
+Satan can also limit truth coming from the church and hinder it in some ways through 501 c 3 non-profit tax exempt organizations.

 We will now examine several models of much of the church calls "coverings."
 The word covering in not actually used in the new testament, so we will use different terminology to discuss the early church model in order to stay more Biblical.
 The denominational covering is man made.
 It's basically a mix of God and man.
 It has some value, but does not have the same effectiveness as apostolic covering.
 Next we have our current model of apostolic covering.
 In the current model there is an apostle in one location who is covering ministries all over the nation.
 Under this model, most ministries have very little contact with the covering apostle.
 The current model of apostolic covering is diminished do to this fact.
 It is more effective than the denominational covering, but not as effective as the early church model.
 Last is the model and the one that is presented in the scripture, is an apostle in a city church or region.
 All the leaders in the city or region would then have personal contact with a lead apostle.
 Communication and relationship actually strengthens the grace being released through the apostle, and empowers the leaders connected to the apostle at a much greater level.
 Apostolic relationship allows grace and blessings to flow to leaders.